Benefits of Pumpkin Seeds

 It’s said that 70 million adults in the United States experience sleep disorder symptoms; more than half of them experience insomnia, with another 10 to 15 percent being chronic (23).
 Thankfully, pumpkin seeds are a natural source of tryptophan, an amino acid that promotes sleep (24).
 One study notes that consuming 1 gram of tryptophan can improve sleep quality in athletes (25).
 Although it would take 170 grams of pumpkin seeds to reach that goal, you could incorporate plenty of other foods to reach the 1 gram of tryptophan.

 Tryptophan aside, pumpkin seeds are also a great source of magnesium.
-Magnesium is involved in over 600 enzymatic reactions, including sleep.
+If you read my blog, The Importance of Magnesium, you know magnesium is involved in over 600 enzymatic reactions, including sleep.
 Low magnesium levels are often the culprit for why people struggle to fall asleep and stay asleep, causing a night of restless sleep and frequent awakenings.
-This is because magnesium supports deep, restorative sleep by maintaining healthy levels of GABA (24).
+Magnesium supports deep, restorative sleep by maintaining healthy levels of GABA (24).
 That would explain why several studies have found magnesium supplementation improves sleep quality and decreases the time it takes to fall asleep in adults with insomnia (25,26).

 May Promote Kidney Health

-The kidneys are most known for their responsibility to remove waste products and excess fluid from the body through urination to maintain a stable balance of its natural chemicals.
-This function is needed due to the importance of regulating the body's salt, potassium, and acid content, all performed by the two kidneys (27).
+The kidneys are most known for their responsibility to maintain a stable balance of their natural chemicals by removing waste products and excess fluid from the body through urination.
+This function is needed due to the importance of regulating the body’s salt, potassium, and acid content, all performed by the two kidneys (27).
 An older study found pumpkin seeds’ high phosphorus levels can be used to potentially lower the risk of bladder-stone disease (28).

 May Support Prostate Health

-Furthermore, pumpkin seeds’ zinc content may benefit sperm quality.
-This is likely because low zinc levels have been associated with reduced sperm quality and an increased risk of infertility in males (34).
+Furthermore, pumpkin seeds’ zinc content may benefit sperm quality as low zinc levels have been associated with reduced sperm quality and an increased risk of infertility in males (34).
 In animal studies, pumpkin seed oil and vitamin E supplementation improved sperm quality and reproductive performance in roosters (35).

 May Support Urinary Health

-The urinary tract removes wastes and produces and controls urine (36).
-Pumpkin seeds may help reduce disorders or problems that might occur within the tract.
-This is thanks to its diuretic effects, flushing out potentially harmful bacteria and supporting better kidney health (37).
+The urinary tract removes wastes while producing and controlling urination (36).
+Pumpkin seeds may help reduce disorders or problems within the tract thanks to their diuretic effects that flush out harmful bacteria and support optimal kidney health (37).
 Pumpkin seeds’ ability to support prostate health and symptoms of BPH is likely why they can also benefit urinary health.
-An older study found that 10 grams of pumpkin seed oil extract improved urinary function in participants with an overactive bladder (38).
+A study found that 10 grams of pumpkin seed oil extract improved urinary function in participants with an overactive bladder (38).

 May Promote Bone Health

 Low bone mass affects an estimated 43 million older adults in the United States, leading to osteoporosis and an increased risk of bone fractures and breaks (39).
-Studies have linked dietary magnesium deficiency to osteoporosis.
-In animal studies, magnesium deficiency resulted in bone loss, a decrease in osteoblasts, and an increase in osteoclasts by histomorphometry (40).
+Studies have linked magnesium deficiencies to osteoporosis.
+In animal studies, magnesium deficiency resulted in bone loss, decreased osteoblasts, and increased osteoclasts by histomorphometry (40).
 Since pumpkin seeds are rich in magnesium, that would explain why pumpkin seeds can help promote bone health and even help manage arthritis in rats (41).

 Anticancer Properties

-Statistics say that 158.3 of every 100,000 individuals will die from cancer, but what if they didn't have to (42)?
+Statistics say that 158.3 of every 100,000 individuals will die from cancer, but what if they didn’t have to (42)?
 Some research suggests the plant compounds in pumpkin seeds can help protect against cancer growth (43).
-In vitro, pumpkin seed extract slowed the growth and spread of prostate cancer (44).
-Older studies found that lignans in pumpkin seeds may play a key role in preventing and treating breast cancer (45).
-A more recent study found that the consumption of pumpkin seeds by postmenopausal women also reduced the risk of breast cancer (46).
+Pumpkin seed extract slowed the growth and spread of prostate cancer in vitro (44).
+Another study found that lignans in pumpkin seeds may play a key role in preventing and treating breast cancer (45).
+A human study found that the consumption of pumpkin seeds by postmenopausal women also reduced the risk of breast cancer (46).

-Benefits of pumpkin seed (Anti-inflammatory properties, Antiparasitic properties, May support heart health, May help control diabetes, May promote sleep, May promote kidney health, Anticancer properties)
+Benefits of pumpkin seeds Anti-inflammatory properties Antiparasitic properties May support heart health May help control diabetes May promote sleep May promote kidney health Anticancer properties

 The only concern regarding pumpkin seeds is when consumed raw, they may increase your risk of food poisoning.
-Raw pumpkin seeds may harbor harmful bacteria like Salmonella and E. coli.
-When consumed, the bacteria may cause foodborne illness, leading to symptoms like diarrhea, vomiting, fever, and stomach cramps (47).
-This is true with any raw foods.
+Like all raw foods, raw pumpkin seeds may harbor harmful bacteria like Salmonella and E. coli.
+When consumed, these bacteria may cause foodborne illness, leading to symptoms like diarrhea, vomiting, fever, and stomach cramps (47).

-Additionally, due to the rich fiber content of pumpkin seeds, eating a lot may produce gas, bloating, and constipation, especially when you’re not accustomed to a diet high in fiber.
-Furthermore, due to their ability to reduce blood sugar and blood pressure, excessive intake of pumpkin seeds may lead to low blood sugar or blood pressure.
+Additionally, due to the rich fiber content of pumpkin seeds, eating a lot may produce gas, bloating, and constipation, especially when you’re not accustomed to a high-fiber diet.
+Furthermore, excessive pumpkin seed consumption may lead to low blood sugar or blood pressure.

-When I make my own products herbal remedies, I try to buy herbs locally.
+When I make homemade herbal remedies, I try to buy herbs locally.
 When buying locally isn’t an option, I typically purchase from one of the following brands I trust:

-I haven't had the opportunity to make herbal remedies with pumpkin seeds.
-Still, I have a few functional food recipes that contain pumpkin seeds, like Pumpkin Seed Tofu Alternative (Pumfu), Italian-Style Pumfu Parmesan, and Just Like Eggs Pumfu Scramble.
-I also enjoy a few premade herbal products.
+I haven’t had the opportunity to make herbal remedies with pumpkin seeds.
+Still, I have a few functional food recipes that contain pumpkin seeds, like:

-• MaryRuth's Organic Pumpkin Seed Oil Liquid Drops are easy-to-take drops that may help support urinary tract health and the normal hair growth cycle.
+I also enjoy one premade herbal product, MaryRuth’s Organic Pumpkin Seed Oil Liquid Drops, which are easy-to-take drops that may help support urinary tract health and the normal hair growth cycle.
 It’s rich in beneficial nutrients, such as essential fatty acids.
 This botanical has also been shown to help maintain healthy blood lipid levels to support cardiovascular function.